jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/utilities/Cleanup Script.md

 #### Recursive Deletion
 The script traverses through the `assets` directory and removes all files and subdirectories recursively.

-#### Error Handling
-The script handles common errors such as:
-- `FileNotFoundError`: If the `assets` directory is missing.
-- `PermissionError`: If the script lacks sufficient permissions to delete files.
-- General exceptions with detailed error messages.

 ---

 ## Function(s)